ircv3/ircv3-specifications/extensions/acc-core.md

 Clients SHOULD NOT be sent legacy (e.g. from NickServ) privmsgs or notices in response to `ACC` commands where numerics and messages defined in this document can replace them.

 After this, if verification is required, the IRC server MUST generate and send the verification token to the user out-of-band using the given callback information, and send the client the `RPL_REG_VERIFICATION_REQUIRED` numeric.
 The verification token MAY NOT be an asterisk (`*`), and SHOULD be an unguessable combination of characters.
-If verification is not required, the IRC server MUST instead send the `RPL_REG_SUCCESS` numeric.
+If verification is not required, the IRC server MUST instead send the `RPL_REG_SUCCESS` and `RPL_LOGGEDIN` (900) numerics.

 | No. | Label | Format |
 | --- | ----- | ------ |